supercharge/docs/collections.md

 #### reduceRight
-The `reduceRight` method is simular to `reduce`, reducing a collection to a single value.
+The `reduceRight` method is similar to `reduce`, reducing a collection to a single value.
 It invokes a(n async) reducer function on each array item **from right-to-left**, passing the result of each iteration to the subsequent iteration:

 ```js
 await Collect([1, 2, 3])